ua-snap/snap-drupal/README.md

 ### Configuration of home page content/template

 The home page overrides the theme default template, in ```templates/page--front.tpl.php```, and content that may be more dynamic is put into a block that is displayed in the "Content" section of the home page.

+### Setting up Projects entity references

+First, we need to add a new display mode for the Collaborator content type.
+Go to Structure &#x2192; Content Types &#x2192; Organizations &#x2192; "Manage Display" tab &#x2192; "Teaser" sub-tab (upper right).
+Move the Logo to be displayed, and hide the other fields and the label.
+Set Format to "Image Link Formatter", click the settings wrench and "Link image to" &#x2192 "Website (field_website)".

+Next, edit the Projects content type.
+Create a new field of type "entity reference", and when the screen pops up to configure that field, leave most things default but set the # of allowed values to (say) 10 and in the Entity Selection area, check "Organizations".

+On the "Manage Display" tab, change the Collaborators field to "Rendered Entity", then click the settings gear on that row.
+Change the view mode to "Teaser" to match the configuration we did above, and uncheck "Display Links".